ryanjamesyu2/prancer/README.md

 # Project Prancer
 An ETL and reporting pipeline for HHS and Quality hospital data.
 The pipeline can be broadly broken down into 3 parts: schema, loading, and reporting.
 These parts are detailed in later sections.
-To run the code, use the virtual environment provided in the `[filename].yml` file in the repository.
+To run the code, use the `prancer_env` virtual environment provided in the `env.yml` file.
 You can create the environment by running the following command:

 ```
-conda env create -f [filename].yml
+conda env create -f env.yml
 ```

 ## Part 1 - Schema